Guitar Build Process

 To drill the 12th-fret pair without resetting the stop-nuts, shim the edge with a ruler, and don't quite bottom out.

-12th-fret pair: edge 5-8mm from fretboard edge = centre 9-12mm from edge
+12th-fret pair: edge 5-8mm from fretboard edge, therefore centre is 9-12mm from edge

 a little CA on top is OK